 Do you wear an apron?
 It seems that not many people wear aprons anymore.
 Could it be because not many people take the time to cook, or is it because they don’t want to bother putting one on?
-Personally, I LOVE WEARING an apron!
+Personally, I get a lot of joy making and wearing an apron!

 I wear a full apron for cooking and a half apron for cleaning, puttering and crafting.
 For some, wearing an apron may remind them of work or drudgery.
 For me, (and hopefully for you), it means something wonderful is about to be CREATED!
 Something yummy to eat, a new project or just tidying up the house – all good stuff.

 This may sound kinda crazy, but when I put my apron on, something happens within.
 I just feel ready- ready to get things done, ready for inspiration, and I feel empowered.
 Anyone else feel this way?

 A full apron is usually worn to protect clothing when cooking.
 I have ruined a lot of clothing when that dreaded splash of sauce or grease jumped out of the pan onto my shirt or pants.